kimjammer/Scouting/README.md

 1. Plug all 6 scouters + 1 server/admin into the network switch
 2. Start the Scouting software.
 In this project, there will be 2 servers.
 The webserver which handles the website, and the backend server which manages the database and communication with the scouters.
-   1. To run the webserver, you can use `npm run dev`, but you should probably build the project and use that instead.
+   1. To run the webserver, you can use `npm run dev --port 80 --host`, but you should probably build the project and use that instead.
    Run `npm run build` and once it finishes, run `node build` This will start the node webserver.
    2. To run the backend, run `npm run startserver`.
+   3. Alternatively, do all of this in one command with `npm run competitionLinux` or `npm run competitionWin`
 3. Find the local ip address of the server.
 You can use `ipconfig` on Windows and look for the ethernet section, or run `ip a` on linux systems and look for the ethernet section.
 Alternatively, on Windows, find the name of the computer (usually something like DESKTOP-S7X97ML), and you can use the name with .local on the end like this `http://DESKTOP-S7X97ML.local`